sogko/gulp-recipes/unnecessary-wrapper-gulp-plugins/README.md

 * [Why you shouldn’t create a gulp plugin (or, how to stop worrying and learn to love existing node packages)](http://blog.overzealous.com/post/74121048393/why-you-shouldnt-create-a-gulp-plugin-or-how-to-stop)
 * [gulp + browserify, the gulp-y way](http://medium.com/@sogko/gulp-browserify-the-gulp-y-way-bb359b3f9623)

-Of course, this is just one opinion about the subject.
+Of course, this is just an opinion on the subject.

-## TODO: error handling
+## Error handling

+(wip)

 ## List of useful utility libraries (gulp glues)